 An all-out search, on the other hand, involves the officer probing for evidence.
 The officer isn't confined to screening for weapons.

-Example: Officer Mace pulls over a driver who resembles a person wanted for bank robbery.
-Officer Mace asks the driver to get out of the car, then frisks the driver.
-The officer feels a soft packet in the driver’s back pocket.
-With the packet still in the driver’s pocket, the officer pokes a finger through the packaging into the packet, rubs powder from the packet onto his finger, removes his finger, and decides from the powder's appearance and smell that it is an illegal drug.
-The officer removes the packet and arrests the driver for possession of illegal drugs.
+Example: Officer Mace stops a man on the street who resembles a person wanted for bank robbery.
+Officer Mace frisks the man.
+He feels a soft packet in the man's back pocket.
+With the packet still in the man's pocket, Mace pokes a finger through the packaging into the packet, rubs powder from the packet onto his finger, removes his finger, and decides from the powder's appearance and smell that it is an illegal drug.
+Officer Mace removes the packet and arrests the man for possession of illegal drugs.
 The contents of the packet are not admissible in evidence.
-The officer had reasonable grounds for detaining the driver, but lacked probable cause to arrest the driver and conduct a full search.
-Therefore, all the officer could do was frisk the driver and seize either a weapon or contraband in plain feel.
-Because the soft packet could not reasonably have been mistaken for a weapon, and the officer had to manipulate the packet before deciding that it contained illegal drugs, the officer had no right to remove it from the driver’s pocket.
+The officer probably had reasonable grounds for detaining and frisking the man (a potentially armed and dangerous suspect).
+But he didn't have probable cause for arrest or a full-blown search.
+Therefore, all Officer Mace could do was frisk the driver and seize either a weapon or contraband in plain feel.
+Because the soft packet could not reasonably have been mistaken for a weapon, and Officer Mace had to manipulate the packet before believing it contained illegal drugs, the frisk became an illegal search.

-Example: Same case, except that Officer Mace testifies that, “When I frisked the driver, I felt a packet of little pebbles that felt like rock cocaine, so I seized it.”
-Under these circumstances the rock cocaine is admissible in evidence.
-The officer could tell from a plain feel that the packet contained illegal drugs, so the seizure is valid.
-(Note: Police officers are generally very “up” on the law of search and seizure and know what a judge needs to hear in order to uphold a particular seizure and admit the evidence in court.)
+Example: Same case, except that Officer Mace, when frisking the man, felt, then seized, a packet of little pebbles that felt like rock cocaine.
+Under these circumstances, the rock cocaine is likely admissible in evidence.
+The officer could tell from a plain feel that the packet contained illegal drugs.